PROPORTIONAL REPRESENTATION SOCIETY OF AUSTRALIA

 elected by the voters.

-Electoral systems that use, in whole or part, a Party List form of proportional representation, such as all the PR systems in Europe, Africa and Latin America, and the recently adopted "Mixed Member Proportional" system in New Zealand, are not fully direct systems of election, whereas most countries, such as Australia, UK, Eire, Canada, USA, and India, with single-member districts, or multi-member electoral districts with the Single Transferable Vote (quota-preferential) have at least a fully direct system of election.
+Electoral systems that use, in whole or part, a Party List form of proportional representation, such as all the PR systems for popular elections in Africa, Asia, Latin America and mainland Europe, and the recently adopted "Mixed Member Proportional" system in New Zealand, are not fully direct systems of election, whereas most countries, such as Australia, UK, Eire, Malta, Canada, USA, and India, with single-member districts, or multi-member electoral districts with the Single Transferable Vote (quota-preferential) have at least a fully direct system of election.

 has limited constitutional protection for